betawax/vagrant/README.md

 ## Access the guest system

-By default, the `bootstrap.sh` will create a virtual host, a MySQL database and a database user based on the project name you defined in the `Vagrantfile`.
+By default, the `bootstrap.sh` will create a virtual host, a MySQL database and a database user based on the project name shortcut you defined in the `Vagrantfile`.

 You can access the virtual host on your host system by simply adding it to your `/etc/hosts` file: